stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 Notes:

 * This framework assumes that all resources will be loaded from an underlying input stream (which seems safe enough).

-* The adapter is a Java function which is a little awkward but introducing yet another abstraction would probably be overkill.

 * The existing resource loaders are refactored accordingly.